open-contracting/infrastructure/docs/guidance/example.md

 #### Contracting processes

-The `contractingProcesses` array is used to provide information about each contracting process associated with the project, including summary information, a list of modifications and a list of OCDS releases.
+The `contractingProcesses` array is used to provide information about each contracting process associated with the project, including summary information, a list of `modifications` and a list of OCDS `releases`.

 In the contractingProcess example below, information is given about a contracting process for the design of the motorway upgrade, with one related document in the `documents` array (a tender notice) and two related OCDS `releases` (one for the tender and one for the contract award).